-Edward Loomis drove two men to the Bull Run house late in the morning of the murder.
+On the morning of the murder, Edward Loomis drove two men to the Bull Run house.
 They had started drinking, and Loomis left.
 John Billings, owner of the house, had sat at a counter when one of the men struck him from behind with a rifle butt.
 Billings died from a blow to the head.

 Julia Gowdy, a young prostitute who worked at the house, was struck down, her neck broken.
 Delia Billings, John’s “wife,” grabbed a knife and tried to attack the men.
 They, too, beat her to death, and slit her throat.
 The murderers stole what money they could find and sloshed kerosene on the floor of the study.
 They then set fire to the fuel and fled.